American Express Platinum: Is it worth it?

 - Plaza Premium Lounges

 If you visit once per month, that’s worth $300, assuming you agree with my valuation ($25 X 12).
-Of course, if you visit more often or value your visits for more, it’s worth getting the AMEX Platinum Card for this perk alone!
+That’s over half the cost of the card’s annual fee.
+And of course, if you visit more often or value your visits for more, it can be worth paying The Platinum Card® from American Express’s annual fee for this perk alone.

-- 5 AMEX Membership Rewards points per $1 spent on airfare (booked either directly with the airline or through AMEX Travel)
+- 5x Amex Membership Rewards points on airfare (booked either directly with the airline or through Amex Travel)

-- 5 AMEX Membership Rewards points per $1 spent on prepaid hotels booked on AMEX Travel
+- 5x Amex Membership Rewards points on prepaid hotels booked with American Express Travel

 - Car rental loss and damage insurance